 If you’re a marzipan fan, you must-try this healthy failproof recipe:

-Very nutritious since it mainly consists of low-carb almonds
+- Very nutritious since it mainly consists of low-carb almond flour

 If you love chocolate, also try Keto Chocolate Bundt Cake.